headhilly/kinkku/README.md

 ```bash
 kinkku ../example/notporn/server 6969
 ```
+(Update: now if no extra arguments are added after kinkku it would use the current directory and port 8080 by default.
+If that's what you're using, then only use `kinkku` and you're good to go.)

 that's it! kinkku now got your back and you won't need to manually restart the server anymore everytime you modify your go files!